bhargav94906/bhargav94906/README.md

 #### 🔹 Agile management system

-> Created an Agile Project Management System leveraging Python, MySQL, HTML, CSS, and REST APIs for enterprise applications.
+> Developed an Agile Management System using Python, MySQL, HTML, CSS, and JavaScript to streamline project planning, task tracking, sprint management, and team collaboration.
+The system improves workflow visibility and project efficiency through real-time updates and reporting.